- Aging & Longevity

 Calorie restriction is also not for everyone.
 Calorie restriction is not suitable for people under the age of 21 who are still growing or pregnant women.
 In these cases, calorie restriction can interfere with normal physical and mental growth.

-These people need sufficient amounts of nutrients for growth and the absence can result in retarded mental development and other negative health conditions.
+People need sufficient amounts of nutrients for growth and the absence or deficiency can result in retarded mental development and other negative health conditions.
 For an unborn child, this can be especially damaging.
-Like all types of dieting, the CRON diet needs to be properly evaluated before use and continued to be supervised afterward by trained professionals.
+Like all types of dieting, the CRON diet needs to be properly evaluated before use with continued supervision by trained professionals.

 The CRON diet has a certain appeal, but people should be aware

 The CRON diet is certainly one of the more interesting types of dieting.
-By eating less, the CRON diet promises a longer life, better health and a longer youthful look.
+By eating less, the CRON diet promises a longer life, better health and a longer-lasting youthful look.
 There are very few people who would not want to have these benefits.
-People are attracted to the CRON diet for these reasons and not for losing a few pounds.
+It's often the reason why some people are attracted to the CRON diet and not because they're interested in losing weight.

-However, even though the CRON diet has a tremendous appeal, it is important for people not to get blinded by its promises.
-The benefits of calorie restriction to humans in terms of aging is unproven.
+However, even though the CRON diet has a tremendous appeal, it's important for people not to be blinded by its promises.
+The benefits of calorie restriction to humans in terms of aging is not proven.
 Therefore, the basis of the benefits using the CRON diet is based on assumptions and not scientific fact.

-Should it ever be proven that calorie restriction does not help you live longer, it would mean that the CRON diet cannot reach its primary objectives.
-Although the CRON diet has a loyal group of followers, these people would have essentially wasted their time on something that does not work.
+If it were ever proven that calorie restriction does not help with living longer, it would mean that the CRON diet cannot obtain its primary objectives.
+So even though the CRON diet has a loyal group of followers, they would essentially have wasted their time on something that does not work.
+That's a risk that may not be acceptable to everyone.